 Most of the trains in Bulgaria are not new and modern as not many Bulgarians use trains and the railways are finding it hard to renovate their facilities.

-Another thing to have in mind is that the signs, labels and time schedules at the stations may be only in Bulgarian or simply – not there.
+Another thing to have in mind is that the signs, labels and time schedules at the stations may be only in Bulgarian or simply – not there, especially for the stations in smaller towns and villages.
 To add to that, you might find it hard to find someone who speaks English in order to help you.
-If you find seek some assistance, try asking younger people, that would increase your chances.
+If you seek some assistance, try asking younger people, that would increase your chances.
 Make notes of the trains, stops and schedule of your trip so you can more easily navigate through the railway network.

 And finally, apart from hitchhiking, walking and cycling, train transportation is your slowest option.

-Before you continue, make sure to read our thorough guide to the 2018 Rose Festival
+Before you continue, make sure to read our thorough guide to this year’s Rose Festival

-Click here for the Google maps directions to the Kazanlak bus station (it is a minute walk from the Kazanlak train station.
+The bus station in Kazanlak is a minute walk north-east from the train station:

-Traveling by bus is similar to traveling by train.
-It is a bit faster, a bit more comfortable and in most cases, the bus stations are better organized, with buses leaving more often as well as the location of the bus stations is usually in close proximity to the city center.
+Travelling by bus is similar to travelling by train.
+It is a bit faster, a bit more comfortable and in most cases, the bus stations are better organized, with buses leaving more often as well as the location of the bus station is usually in close proximity to the city centre.
 Also, there is a better choice of companies which provide bus transport as the sector is private.

-For me, traveling by bus is like flipping a coin, you can either get an air-conditioned and comfortable bus with a TV or a bus as old as you where the air-conditioning is simply opening any window.
-And during the end of May and early June, it is quite hot in Bulgaria (25-35 degrees Celsius).
+For me, travelling by bus is like flipping a coin, you can either get an air-conditioned and comfortable bus with a TV or a bus as old as you where the air-conditioning is simply opening the windows.
+And during the end of May and early June, it is quite hot in Bulgaria (the temperature can reach up to 25-35 degrees Celsius).

 In this case, you might be using your own car or rent one.
 In both cases, make sure you meet driving regulations and requirements in Bulgaria.
 The Rose Valley is approximately 2 to 3-hour drive from all the major cities which have an airport (Sofia, Varna and Burgas, Plovdiv is 1.5 hours drive away).

-There are plenty of gas stations around the country and most of them have a small grocery shop and cafe where you can relax from all the traveling.
+There are plenty of gas stations around the country and most of them have a small grocery shop and cafe where you can take a short break from all the travelling.